ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

   make_get_request(endpoint, custom_params)
 end
 ```
-A GET to `kyc.ost.com/api/v2/users` returns a list of your KYC users.
+A GET to `kyc.ost.com/api/v2/users` returns a list of all users who have signed up.
+This doesn't imply that all these users have submitted their required KYC details.
 The users are returned sorted by creation date, with the most recent users appearing first.

 <u>**Input Parameters**</u>